 - Your customer purchases a good or service with a credit card whose name doesn’t match their own.
 This could mean they are using a stolen card, which could cost you a lot in chargeback fees.

 As you can imagine, you need to process a lot of data for these examples to work, and fast.
-Moreover, you might also want to send large amounts of historical data so that it can be analyzed by a machine learning system.
+Moreover, you might also want to send large amounts of historical data so that it can be analyzed by a fraud detection with machine learning.

 If you want to protect your business from fraud, SEON gives you a few options.
 You can take your user data and feed it to our system manually, via an extension, the GUI, or you can use APIs.
 All have their pros and cons, but here are five reasons why APIs work better than manual data: